 Regardless of which lodging you choose, the pros at the Asheville Bed & Breakfast Association have some tips to make the most of your time: visit midweek/ off season when there are fewer crowds; leave the kids at home, whether pets or children, so you can enjoy a time of no responsibilities; slow down and savor a decadent breakfast that you don’t have to cook or clean up after; and stay THREE nights.
 The typical visitor arrives after work on Friday, stays all day on Saturday and Saturday night, then departs on Sunday, leaving only really one full day of “vacation.”
 Whether you visit on the weekend or midweek, stay at least two full days so you have time to unwind, relax, and see some of the sights in the area without feeling rushed.

-And in case you need some ideas of social distancing activities for your time away, we’ve compiled a short list:
+And in case you need some activity ideas for your time away, we’ve compiled a short list:

 - Sit still and enjoy the fireplace, hot tub, or each other’s company

 - Participate in an outdoor activity like skiing, other winter sports, hiking a trail, horseback riding, or a water sport

 - Compare several waterfalls to determine which is your favorite

 - View an outdoor nighttime light display, whether holiday lights (our events calendar offers some options) or the stars

 - Put on a cozy sweater and snuggle together to watch a sunrise, sunset, or both!

 - Sleep in